FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 I also recommend educating yourself a little bit on “crutch words” and how you can avoid them.

 I use crutch words myself quite a lot so it’s alright if you do use them but even so, just being aware of what they are can help a lot.

+> If you want to record in person, the next section isn't relevant and I will provide more details when we chat.

 ### 4. Recording